frontrowhealth/brand-library/mira_setup.md

 #### Add code snippet to product details page
 1. In the left hand navigation, find the section called snippets and click "Add a new snippet"
-1. Name the file `frontrow-widget.liquid`, enter just `frontrow-widget` in the file name input box.
+1. Name the file `frontrow-quant-widget.liquid`, enter just `frontrow-quant-widget` in the file name input box.
 1. Copy and paste the code from `./shopify/quantitative-widget.liquid` from this project into your new file in Shopify.
 Save.
 1. Go back to the file directory on the left hand side of the page and search for `product.liquid`.
 You are looking for the main product page for your Shopify site.
 This file could be named `main–product.liquid`, `product.liquid`, or `product-template.liquid`.
 1. Scroll down until you find the section above where you want the frontrow widget to be.
 For example, below the title.